N0ViP/commitgen-project/README.md

 ## Contributing

+Contributions are welcome!
+To contribute:

-* Follow modular, readable Python conventions
+* Follow modular, readable Python conventions.
-* Add inline comments for clarity
+* Include clear inline comments for code clarity.
-* Open to issues and pull requests on GitHub
+* Open issues or submit pull requests on GitHub to suggest improvements or fixes.

 ---

-## License

-MIT License © 2025